-I know whenever I go on vacation somewhere it always seems to rain at some point during the trip.
-If you’re planning on visiting Las Vegas and your worried about your trip being ruined because of rain, the odds are greatly in your favor that it will not be an issue.
+I know whenever I go on vacation somewhere, it always seems to rain at some point during the trip.
+If you’re planning on visiting Las Vegas and you’re worried about your trip being ruined because of rain, the odds are greatly in your favor that it will not be an issue.

-The likelihood that you will even see so much as a single drop of rain during you stay in Vegas is slim to none most months of the year.
+The likelihood that you will even see so much as a single drop of rain during your stay in Vegas is slim to none most months of the year.

-You can see from the table that the months with the most rainy days on average are January, February, and December.
+You can see from the table that the months with the rainiest days on average are January, February, and December.

 Average Rainfall in Las Vegas by Month